-% Senior Notes due 2025 Guaranteed By
+\$ % Senior Notes due 2026

-Sunoco Logistics Partners L.P.
+Guaranteed By Sunoco Logistics Partners L.P.

-This is an offering by Sunoco Logistics Partners Operations L.P. of \$ of % Senior Notes due 2021 (the "2021 notes") and \$ of % SeniorNotes due 2025 (the "2025 notes" and, together with the 2021 notes, the "notes").
-Interest is payable on the notes onandof each yearbeginning, 2016.
-Interest on the notes will accrue from, 2015.
-The 2021 notes will mature on, 2021, and the 2025 noteswill mature on, 2025.
+This is an offering by Sunoco Logistics Partners Operations L.P. of \$ of % Senior Notes due 2026 (the "notes").
+Interest is payable on the notes on and of each year beginning , 2017.
+Interest on the notes will accrue from , 2016.
+The notes will mature on , 2026.

-We may redeem all or part of the notes of either series at any time or from time to time at the applicable redemption prices described in this prospectus supplement under the caption "Description of the Notes-Optional Redemption."
+We may redeem all or part of the notes at any time or from time to time at the redemption prices described in this prospectus supplement under the caption "Description of the Notes-Optional Redemption."
 The notes will not be entitled to the benefit of any sinking fund payment.